-- Talents: Hunting, sighting, tracking, therapy, watchdog, agility, lure coursing, obedience, tricks
+- Talents: Hunting, sighting, tracking, therapy, watchdog, agility, lure coursing, obedience, and performing tricks

 Front dewclaws are not removed (per the breed standard).
 The Cirneco dell’Etna is extremely hardy and well adapted to working in the heat.
 However, the breed is sensitive to cold and can’t be left outside during cold weather.

 The Cirneco dell’Etna is compliant and affectionate.
 Because it tends to be easily offended, it does best with very gentle training methods.
 Make no mistake, though—this is a lively, active dog that needs exercise, mental stimulation, and human affection to stay balanced, healthy, and constructive.
 In addition to his skill as a hunter (and lure courser), the Cirneco performs well in obedience and agility and makes a very good watchdog.
 Inquisitive and intelligent, the Cirneco thrives not only on human attention but also on human partnership.
 Early socialization is crucial for building the dog’s confidence and tolerance for children, other animals, and all manners of stimuli.
 Having a dependable recall is especially important, as the dog’s strong prey instinct can make him likely to run.

 - Children: Best with older, considerate children